Common myths about breast augmentation and implants

 Breast implants can help to get rid of saggy breasts – MYTH

 Saggy breasts are common after significant weight loss or pregnancy and breastfeeding.
-Breast augmentation on its own it’s not a suitable treatment for droopy breasts.
+Breast augmentation on its own is not a suitable treatment for droopy breasts.
 A breast lift with or without implants is ideal for enhancing the size, shape and fullness of the breasts.
 This helps to make breasts appear perkier and more youthful by sitting higher on the chest.
 Your surgeon can advise you whether a breast lift or mastopexy is suitable to treat sagging breasts.

 Recovery after breast augmentation is very painful and prolonged – MYTH